source-academy/frontend/README.md

 ## Features

 - Playground to write and test programs
-- Built-in Debugger and Visualizer to interact with your programs
+- Built-in stepper, data visualizer, and environment visualizer to debug your programs
-- Missions/Quests/Contests to solve challenging problems while learning about programming fundamentals
+- Assessments (Missions/Quests/Contests) to solve challenging problems while learning about programming fundamentals
 - Sessions for collaborative programming
+- Integration with Google Drive and Github
+- Graphic-novel-style game to provide context for themed assessments
-- Grading System to test your programs and marking
+- Grading System to grade and comment on submitted assessments

 ## Getting Started